 When it comes to violence against their owners, pit bulls may become more aggressive, especially if they have been trained.

 Their fierce loyalty means that they see their owner as an integral part of their pack – the owner is their provider, caretaker, and best friend.

-This doesn’t always mean that they will resort to biting and clawing, but they may jump between the two people in order to move the attacker away from the owner.
+This doesn’t always mean that they will resort to biting and clawing, but they may jump between the two people to move the attacker away from the owner.

-They have strong, muscular, solid bodies that provide quite a force when combined with forward momentum, so they are able to knock people over and restrain them without attacking them violently.
+They have strong, muscular, solid bodies that provide quite a force when combined with forward momentum, so they can knock people over and restrain them without attacking them violently.

 As an intelligent breed of dog, pit bulls can be trained to become better guard dogs and in unfortunate cases may be poorly trained by bad owners to use physical violence.

 This type of behavior should be strongly discouraged.

 People shouldn’t be buying pit bulls solely for protection – they should be pets who are lifelong companions that will come to their aid in times of need.

 Pit bulls are naturally athletic and known for their hunting abilities, so they are very useful in protecting their owners from animal attacks.

 Because they are bigger and stronger than many other dogs or animals that would be found in rural or urban areas, they act as a deterrent from these potential predators.